Table of Contents

 U-Lock mechanisms

-U-locks are among the most popular choices for riders on a budget.
+U-locks are among the most popular choices for budget-conscious riders.
 A sturdy U-lock wrapped through the frame and rear wheel can deter many thieves.

 While wheels are commonly stolen, securing the frame reduces access to weak points and prevents rollaway thefts.
 It’s not foolproof—but it slows down a potential thief, buying you time.